 Dog ramps don’t come naturally to our canine companions.
 They look different from stairs, and they’re a new accessory attached to the car.
 You can help your dog learn to use the ramp with some careful training.

 - Place the ramp FLAT on the ground.
 Let your dog sniff and explore this new object.
-Make sure you give them a dog training treat each time they approach it.
+Make sure you give them a treat each time they approach it.

 - Encourage your dog to walk across the ramp.
-Praise them and give a treat.
+Praise them and give them a treat.

 - Repeat this several times.
 Use your hand signal or a chosen word to encourage them to cross the ramp each time.